 13. Dessert Bowl

 Dessert Bowl is where you need to go for the best chendol drink in Singapore.
 Slurp up this delectable dessert through a straw and you’ll be greeted with flavourful bursts!
-They also offer some of the best traditional Chinese desserts in Singapore.
+They also offer some of the most popular desserts in Singapore.
 From green bean soup to almond paste and sesame paste, you’ll definitely be in for a treat at Dessert Bowl.
 But we highly recommend going for their Glutinous Rice Balls In Ginger Soup.
 While the glutinous rice balls are usually the main attraction, we were definitely wowed by the sweet yet spicy ginger soup.
 The ginger isn’t overpowering thanks to the sweetness that balances it out perfectly.
 So if you love that kick of spice, you know where to go!

 Address: 80A Serangoon Garden Way, S(555976)